zawwz/lxsh/README.md

 ## linux-amd64

-Download the `lxsh-linux-amd64.tar.gz` archive and move `lxsh` binary in a PATH folder, `/usr/local/bin` is the recommended.
+Download the `lxsh-linux-amd64.tar.gz` archive, extract it, and move `lxsh` binary in a PATH folder (`/usr/local/bin` is the recommended).

 ## Other